thomhines/interactive-media-i/Day 03.md

 4. ***!!!!
 EXTRA CREDIT !!!!***

-	This is completely optional and not for a whole heck of a lot of points, but it's certainly worth the time.
+	This is completely optional and not for a whole heck of a lot of points, but it's certainly worth the time (You have until next week to get this done).
 Complete the first four courses of the [Web Fundamentals](http://www.codecademy.com/tracks/web) track on Codecademy.
 In order to get credit for this, post a screenshot of the Web Fundamentals page (including your little picture and name at the top) to the blog.
 It should look something like this:

 	*Include image of Codecadmy Example.png*